> Isolation & Shame

 Unfortunately, for me, I’ve never stuck around someone long enough to Love as deeply as I feel like I do now.
 The friends and lovers I’ve had in the past never let me past the initial surface level friendship phases.
 Yet, as I grow closer to the people I care about now, I understand more and more about these rickety feelings.

 Love… hurts a lot.
 My life has been defined by an empty void caused by loss.
 My mother, my father, parental figures, friends, more exes than I’d like to admit.
 I never loved any of them, I wasn’t able to, yet part of me craved that deep connection.
 That promise of “You can’t get rid of me, and if you somehow do, I will keep trying” is something I’ve never been able to tell people.
 Mostly because they do leave, and sometimes I was the one who left, and I didn’t keep trying.
 Chasing someone to the ends of the Earth is quite literally something I’d do for anyone I love.
 Yet, this isn’t love, is it?
 Not in the usual sense, no. I don’t get those butterfly feelings (everyday is the honeymoon phase if I’m able to Love someone).
-I don’t think this is what people think when they think of Loving your Friends or Loving your Partner.
+I don’t think this is what people think when they think of Loving your Friends- I don't feel the need to have a lover any longer.
 Its an eternal honeymoon phase for me, and I wish this wasn’t the way I am, but I don’t know if this is something that can change for me.
 I feel too much it’s dehabiltating at times (mood stabilizers arc when??) and that includes my Love.